 If both of these areas are adequately proportioned to your body, you’ll avoid the embarrassing ballooning that can sometimes happen with dress shirts.

 Finishing the Look

 Oxford-style dress shoes are your best choice because they’re the most conservative, although derby shoes are close enough.

-Be sure that your tie not only matches with your suit but also with your dress shirt.
+Be sure that your tie matches not only your suit but also your dress shirt.

 If one of these pieces has a slight sheen to its fabric, be sure that the other doesn’t.
 Shiny on top of shiny will look cheap.

 Accessorize with a simple dress belt that’s the same color as your dress shoes.

 What to Wear for Business Casual Interview